PnS2018/pns2018.github.com/session_05.md

 We encourage you to explore these options, but so far the OpenCV is perhaps the most widely adopted solution for processing videos.

+__Remark__: In the domain of Deep Learning, we rarely use the image that has the resolution higher than `250x250`.
+Usually, we will rescale and subsample them so that we would not have to process every details of the picture.
+We also suggest that for your projects, you can cut the unnecessary parts, rescale the image or select only the regions of interests.

 ## Feature Engineering